 A study of some major theoretical and methodological issues which arise throughout the humanities and social sciences.
-These include functionalist and structuralist approaches to theory; empiricism and positivism in the social sciences; the main schools of historicgraphy; approaches to the interpretation of literature.
-Attention is given to some controversial issues in the philosophy of the social sciences.
-The aim of the course is to adequately equip students to undertake interdisciplinary study.
+These include functionalist and structuralist approaches to theory; empiricism and positivism in the social sciences, the main schools of historiography, approaches to the interpretation of literature.
+Some controversial issues in the philosophy of the social sciences.
+Aims to adequately equip students to undertake interdisciplinary study.